mlaggner/mlaggner.github.io/_posts/2018-11-15-create-class-type-for-z-object.md

 ![SPRO - Define Object Keys](/images/2018/11/SPRO1.png){: .align-center}

 Here you can create a new entry for your Z-table and enter all needed values (transaction code for maintaining the objects from your table, the table itself, a text table and the key fields)

+If you have entered key fields which are not SAP standard fields (like ZZBATCH_ID from the example above), you have to append these fields to the structure RMCLF (see the [SAP note 2419619](https://launchpad.support.sap.com/#/notes/2419619)).

 ## 3. Adding object table